 What have been some of the hardest challenges of being a winemaker in Virginia?

-Dealing with our weather is probably the biggest challenge.
+Dealing with our weather on the ridge vineyards is probably the biggest challenge.
 The growing season always seems to throw us a few curveballs.
 It forces us to make judgement calls in the vineyard that will ultimately impact wine quality.
 This is always a stressful time, even after you accept the fact that it is out of your control.

 The Future for Ankida Ridge Vineyards

-What is the difference between the Rockgarden and Ankida labels?
+What is the difference between the Rockgarden and Ankida Ridge labels?

 Rockgarden is our second label that we created when we opened our tasting room.
 We wanted to expand our wine lineup, so we made the Rockgarden wines from various local vineyards’ grapes other than Pinot Noir and Chardonnay.
 Because of this, we wanted to differentiate those wines from Ankida Ridge.